yosSaziz940/UAV-calculations-tool/README.md

-# SkyTrade UAV Volume Estimate Tool
+# UAV Volume Estimate Tool

 ## Description

-The SkyTrade UAV Volume Estimate Tool is a comprehensive React-based web application designed to estimate and analyze UAV (Unmanned Aerial Vehicle, commonly known as drone) volumes across various sectors.
+The UAV Volume Estimate Tool is a comprehensive React-based web application designed to estimate and analyze UAV (Unmanned Aerial Vehicle, commonly known as drone) volumes across various sectors.
 It helps stakeholders in aviation, urban planning, and emergency services to forecast UAV usage, assess financial impacts, and plan infrastructure needs.
 The tool integrates data from Excel spreadsheets, provides interactive maps, and generates charts for data visualization.

 Key functionalities include: